 - It’s Christmas – a study of Dickens’ A Christmas Carol;

-Students have three hour-long English lessons and the work on consolidating key grammatical concepts continues.
+Students have four hour-long English lessons and the work on consolidating key grammatical concepts continues.
 The level of challenge continues to rise for all students, enabling them to build on the excellent foundations laid in Year 7.

 Some of the key themes we cover in Year 8 are:

 - Journeys – a study of travel writing with a focus on exploring other cultures;

 - Detectives – a study of The Speckled Band by Arthur Conan Doyle with a focus on the detective genre through the ages;

 - Romanticism – a study of poetry from Blake, Wordsworth and Keats;